FAQs

 Find here the answers to frequently asked questions about the Hub.
 Further details may also be found in the Hub Policies & Procedures.

-What is a Hub unit?
+What is a Hub requirement?

 The Hub Requirements section provides details on each of these particular sets of general education requirements.